Celebrity Justice, Learn

 Here’s a list of the different YouTube channels I have tuned into (some more than others):

-Other channels I’ve checked out in relation to this legal drama, but don’t follow as much are: Without a Crystal Ball, Zack Peter, Dave Neal, Colonel Kurtz, Melanie OFF Script, and ELSRICH TV.
+Other channels I’ve checked out in relation to this legal drama and appreciate, but don’t follow as much are: Zack Peter, Colonel Kurtz, Melanie OFF Script, and ELSRICH TV.

-Personally, I’m not interested in the political discussions or celebrity gossip, so whenever anyone goes there, I generally turn them off.
+Personally, I’m not interested in the political discussions or celebrity gossip (and I’m not following any other legal cases right now), so whenever anyone goes there, I generally turn them off.
 But, after listening to each of the above content creators, I’ve come to like each one of them for various reasons, and I appreciate hearing their personal takes on the matters relevant to this case.

 Are you following this case?
 Please tell me about it in the comments below. 🙂